Skip to Content

 I also liked the idea of having something that was a bit less intrusively boxy in the center of the room; I’d hoped something with legs would help open things up a bit.
 I decided to edge glue up some wood boards to make a coffee table.

-1. Running your wood planks through a planer first is helpful.
+1. Run your wood planks through a planer first

 If you don’t have access to a planer, you can use a hand planer, but I don’t have any experience with those.
 If you don’t want to do any planing, you could do some heavy sanding or at least line your boards up and examine the edges for bends or other deformities.
 You might be able to make some matches that will make clamping easier.